ltelab/disdrodb/docs/source/install.rst

 ============================

-The latest stable version disdrodb is available on Github repository  `disdrodb <https://github.com/ltelab/disdrodb>`_.
+The latest disdrodb stable version is available on the Github repository `disdrodb <https://github.com/ltelab/disdrodb>`_.

 According to the `contributors guidelines <contributors_guidelines>`__, you should first create a fork into your personal github account.